nationalarchives/ds-caselaw-editor-ui/README.md

 ## Authentication

 To login or signup to the staging application, go to `http://localhost:3000/accounts/login`.
-From there you will be able to create an account or login to an existing one.
+From there you will be able to log in to an existing account.

-Authentication is provided by [Auth0](https://auth0.com).

-Configuration is stored in the `auth0` directory of this repo.
-See [auth0/README.md](auth0/README.md) for full details.
+To set up the first administrator account, run `python manage.py createsuperuser`, then create subsequent accounts at `/admin`.